Green in Islam

 In the Ottoman Empire, the wearing of a green turban was a privilege afforded to the descendants of Muhammad (drawing by Claes Rålamb, 1657).

 The color green holds a distinct significance in Islamic culture, as it has appeared with symbolic meanings throughout various Islamic eras and among different schools and sects.
-It was present in the Qur’anic texts, especially in the descriptions of Paradise, as stated in the verse: "They will wear green garments of fine silk and brocade" (Qur’an 18:31).
-It is also mentioned in an authentic hadith that the Prophet Muhammad ﷺ wore two green garments, as narrated by Abu Rimthah: “He had locks hanging down as far as the lobes of the ears stained with henna, and he was wearing two green garments.”
+It is mentioned in the Quran, especially in the descriptions of Paradise, as stated in the verse: "They will wear green garments of fine silk and brocade" (Quran 18:31).
+It is also mentioned in a hadith that the Islamic prophet Muhammad wore two green garments, as narrated by Abu Rimthah: "He had locks hanging down as far as the lobes of the ears stained with henna, and he was wearing two green garments."